Macroscopic fluctuation theory of interacting Brownian particles

 where $f(\rho)$ is the equilibrium free energy density, and $f''(\rho)$ is its second derivative with respect to the density $\rho$.
 The free energy is defined for a finite system of volume $V$ with $N$ particles as~\cite{Hill:1986}

 and $Z_{N,V}(\beta)$ is the usual partition function for a system of particles of mass $m$,

 Performing the integrals over the momenta, we have

 with $\ell_0 = \sqrt{\beta h^2/(2m\pi)}$ the thermal de Broglie wavelength, which is needed for $Z_{N,\beta}$ to be dimensionless.
 Note that the partition function, and therefore the free energy $f(\rho)$, involve the microscopic parameter $\ell_0$.
 This quantity is however irrelevant for the system of interacting Brownian particles, because it does not appear in the evolution equation~\eqref{eq:EqBrownianPart}.
-Remarkably, it can be shown (see Appendix~\ref{App:DeBroglie}) that $\ell_0$ does not appear in $f''(\rho)$, so that~\eqref{eq:FlucDissDSigma} involves only the microscopic quantities present in Eq.~\eqref{eq:EqBrownianPart}.
-This will become explicit in the examples below.
+Remarkably, this can be shown from the definition of the free energy~\eqref{eq:DefFreeEnerDens}, which indeed implies from the partition function~\eqref{eq:DefPartFct}, $f(\rho) = \frac{d}{\beta} \ln \ell_0 + \text{(independent of $\ell_0$)}$, so that $\ell_0$ does not appear in $f''(\rho)$.
+Hence, the fluctuation-dissipation relation~\eqref{eq:FlucDissDSigma} involves only the microscopic quantities present in Eq.~\eqref{eq:EqBrownianPart}.
+This will also be explicit in the examples below.

 Since the fluctuation-dissipation relation~\eqref{eq:FlucDissDSigma} relates $D(\rho)$ and $\sigma(\rho)$, we only need to determine one of these coefficients to deduce the other.
 For models of lattice gases, it is usually simpler to determine the diffusion coefficient $D(\rho)$ and then deduce the mobility $\sigma(\rho)$ from~\eqref{eq:FlucDissDSigma}~\cite{Arita:2017,Arita:2018,Derrida:2025a}.
 Here, it turns out that it is simpler to first determine the mobility.
-Indeed, the mobility $\sigma$ can also be defined as the linear response of the mean current to the application of a small external force $\V{F}_0$ on all the particles (if there is no phase transition in the system)~\cite{Bertini:2015},
+Indeed, the mobility $\sigma$ can also be defined as the linear response of the mean current to the application of a small constant external force $\V{F}_0$ on all the particles (if there is no phase transition in the system)~\cite{Bertini:2015},

 where the dynamics is now given by

 instead of~\eqref{eq:EqBrownianPart}.
 The force $\V{F}_0$ can be absorbed by a change of reference frame, $\V{x}_i = \V{y}_i + \V{v}_0 t$ with $\V{v}_0 = \mu_0 \V{F}_0$, with the $\V{y}_i$ obeying the original evolution equation~\eqref{eq:EqBrownianPart}.
 By symmetry $\V{y}_i \to - \V{y}_i$, there is no average current in the moving frame, therefore in the fixed frame